sindresorhus/yoctocolors/readme.md

 <sup>yoctocolors 🌈</sup>

-> The smallest and fastest command-line coloring package on the internet.
-Trust me.
+> The smallest and fastest command-line coloring package on the internet

-The only thing that matters is micro-benchmark performance! ⚡️

 *Check out [Chalk](https://github.com/chalk/chalk) if you want something more mature and comprehensive.*

 ## Features

-- **4x faster and 5x smaller than [nanocolors](https://github.com/ai/nanocolors)**
+- 4x faster and 5x smaller than [nanocolors](https://github.com/ai/nanocolors)
-- Cat friendly
-- An additional color
-- Tree-shakeable, not stirred
+- Tree-shakeable
-- Actively maintained (at least for another week)
+- Actively maintained
 - No dependencies

 ## Install